jspecify/jspecify/samples/README.md

 <!-- TODO: Update links to point to the markup-format spec and glossary. -->

-A special comment on a given line provides information about the following line.
+A special comment on a given line of a `.java` file provides information about the following line.

-The first two indicate that JSpecify annotations are applied in a way that is [structurally illegal](https://docs.google.com/document/d/15NND5nBxMkZ-Us6wz3Pfbt4ODIaWaJ6JDs4w6h9kUaY/edit#heading=h.ib00ltjpj1xa):
+The first two special comments indicate that JSpecify annotations are applied in a way that is [structurally illegal](https://docs.google.com/document/d/15NND5nBxMkZ-Us6wz3Pfbt4ODIaWaJ6JDs4w6h9kUaY/edit#heading=h.ib00ltjpj1xa):